microsoft/Federal-Business-Applications/demos/pdf-electronic-signatures/README.md

 ![Final Result](images/signed-form-PDF-result.JPG)

 ## Power Automate Flow Overview
 Here is an outline of how you can accopmlish this using the data from the [Electronic Signatures Demo App](../electronic-signatures/README.md).
-This Flow is triggered when a new Signature CDS record is created.
+This Flow is triggered when a new Signature Dataverse record is created.
 The signature image is downloaded, and then it is populated into a Word template file which is then exported to a PDF and sent to an email address.

 ![Flow Overview](images/signed-form-flow-overview.JPG)